Loanwords in Japanese

 Gairaigo (外来語) is Japanese for "loan word", and indicates a transcription into Japanese.
-In particular, the word usually refers to a Japanese word of foreign origin that was not borrowed in ancient times from Old or Middle Chinese (especially Literary Chinese), but in modern times, primarily from English, Portuguese, Dutch, and modern Chinese dialects, such as Standard Chinese and Cantonese.
+In particular, the word usually refers to a Japanese word of foreign origin that was not borrowed in ancient times from Old or Middle Chinese (especially Literary Chinese), but in modern times, primarily from English, Portuguese, Dutch, and modern Chinese languages, such as Standard Chinese and Cantonese.
 These are primarily written in the katakana phonetic script, with a few older terms written in Chinese characters (kanji); the latter are known as ateji.

 Japanese has many loan words from Chinese, accounting for a sizeable fraction of the language.
 These words were borrowed during ancient times and are written in kanji.
 Modern Chinese loanwords are generally considered gairaigo and written in katakana, or sometimes written in kanji (either with the more familiar word as a base text gloss and the intended katakana as furigana or vice versa); pronunciation of modern Chinese loanwords generally differs from the corresponding usual pronunciation of the characters in Japanese.

 For a list of terms, see the List of gairaigo and wasei-eigo terms.

 Source languages

 Japanese has a long history of borrowing from foreign languages.
-It has been doing so since the late fourth century A.D.
+It has been doing so since the late fourth century AD.
 Some ancient gairaigo words are still being used nowadays, but there are also many kinds of gairaigo words that were borrowed more recently.

 Most, but not all, modern gairaigo are derived from English, particularly in the post-World War II era (after 1945).
 Words are taken from English for concepts that do not exist in Japanese, but also for other reasons, such as a preference for English terms or fashionability – many gairaigo have Japanese near-synonyms.

 In the past, more gairaigo came from other languages besides English.
-The first period of borrowing occurred during the late fourth century A.D., when a massive number of Chinese characters were adopted.
+The first period of borrowing occurred during the late fourth century AD, when a massive number of Chinese characters were adopted.
 This period could be considered one of the most significant in the history of gairaigo, because it was the first moment when the written communication systems using kanji were formed.

 The first non-Asian countries to have extensive contact with Japan were Portugal and the Netherlands in the 16th and 17th centuries, and Japanese has several loanwords from Portuguese and Dutch, many of which are still used.
-The interaction between Japan and Portugal lasted from the late middle age until the early Edo era.
-(1549-1638).
+The interaction between Japan and Portugal lasted from the Late Middle Ages until the early Edo era (1549–1638).
 An example of the loanwords from Portuguese is rasha, meaning a thick wool cloth that was indispensable during the period, but not used often nowadays.
 In the Edo era (1603–1853), words from the Dutch language, such as glas, gas, and alcohol, started to have an impact in the Japanese language.
 Also, during the Edo era, many medical words like Gaze (meaning gauze) and neuroses came from German, and many artistic words such as rouge and dessin came from French.
 Most of the gairaigo since the nineteenth century came from English.